stumburs/cpp-brainfuck-interpreter/README.md

 ### Running from the command-line

-1. Write a Brainfuck program and save the file, preferably with the **.bf** file extension
+1. Write a brainfuck program and save the file, preferably with the **.bf** file extension
 2. Open your favorite command line interface
 3. Run `bf.exe <path_to_code_file>`
-    - This will run your Brainfuck program in the CLI
+    - This will run your brainfuck program in the CLI

 ### Running from Visual Studio Code with the [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension installed.